znsio/specmatic-documentation/documentation/best_practices.md

     | circumference | (number) |
 ```

-Note how [background](documentation/../language.html#background) contains everything that's common to the scenarios.
+Note how the [background](documentation/../language.html#background) contains everything that's common to the scenarios.

 ## Principles Of Design
 * Be specific with datatypes.